Point, Segment and Count: A Generalized Framework for Object Counting: Related Work

-\paragraph{CLIP-based object detection.} CLIP~\cite{radford2021learning} learns well-aligned text-image embeddings, and can be applied to the classification in object detection~\cite{zareian2021open,gu2021open,zhou2022detecting,zang2022open,zhong2022regionclip,zhang2023simple}.
+\paragraph{CLIP-based object detection.} CLIP~\cite{radford2021learning} learns well-aligned text-image embeddings, and can be applied to object detection~\cite{zareian2021open,gu2021open,zhou2022detecting,zang2022open,zhong2022regionclip,zhang2023simple}, segmentation~\cite{9616392,What_Transferred_Dong_CVPR2020,dong2023federated_FISS}, adversarial attack~\cite{yunlong2024attack}, and generation~\cite{wei2023dreamvideo}.
 Typically, ViLD~\cite{gu2021open} distills the knowledge of CLIP to the region classifier of Mask R-CNN~\cite{he2017mask} so that CLIP can extract the classification weights from text or image for any novel class.
 RegionCLIP~\cite{zhong2022regionclip} retrains CLIP on the data of region-text pairs.
 OV-DETR~\cite{zang2022open} is transformed into a binary matching problem conditioned on CLIP embeddings.
 CLIP enables these methods with zero-shot capability for open-vocabulary object detection.
 In contrast, the proposed \methodname is a generalized framework for few-shot/zero-shot object detection and uses a novel hierarchical knowledge distillation to encourage discriminative classifier between mask proposals.